You want to start your copywriting gig, but damn, I wish you the best if you don’t have a portfolio.

 What Is a Copywriting Portfolio?

-A copywriting portfolio is a collection of all of the best work you did in the past.
-It can include social media posts, blog articles, landing page copy, ad copy or newsletters.
+A copywriting portfolio is a collection of all the best work you did in the past.
+The goal is to convince potential clients you are the perfect person for the job.

 This is the document you’re going to use to sell yourself.
 It’s your resume,

 Let me reiterate this point again.
 It should only include your BEST work.

 So don’t showcase anything that will make your potential client go “hmmm.”

 The more effort and creativity you put into it, the more power and leverage you’ll have in attracting the best clients.

 Why You Need a Copywriting Portfolio

 As someone who has been and hired copywriters, clients don’t care about what you have done.